wingo/whippet/doc/manual.md

 ### Tracing objects

 The `gc_trace_object` is responsible for calling the `trace_edge` visitor function on all outgoing edges in an object.
-It also includes a `size` out-parameter, for when the collector wants to measure the size of an object.  `trace_edge` and `size` may be `NULL`, in which case no tracing or size computation should be performed.
+It returns the size of the object being traced.  `trace_edge` may be `NULL`, in which case we just return the size.

 ### Tracing ephemerons and finalizers